Events

 • Nidan and up

 The En-bu event is a two person pre-arranged encounter where an attacker and a defender demonstrate the use of karate techniques for self defense.
 The encounter should last for about one minute, and participants are judged on the same principles as kata.
+For adult brown belts and up, the event is separated into Man/Man and Man/Woman categories.
+For everyone else, there is a single category for same gender or mixed gender partners.

 We have pictures and videos from previous years' tournaments available on the media page.
 Results going back to 2000 may be found here.